re-data/re-data/README.md

 ## Data testing

-re_data supports writing data tests by adding `dbt_expectations` library (and some our test macros) to dbt project created.
+re_data supports writing data tests by adding `dbt_expectations` library (and some of our test macros) to dbt project created.
 We recommend using it, to test both:
  * tables you are monitoring
  * metrics about your data created by re_data